triarts/triarts/README.md

 ### Hi there 👋

-I'm interested in Back-End (API) development,
-Deep learning implementation, Mobile app/game development.
+I'm interested in Back-End (API) development (Spring boot) Deep learning implementation (TensorFlow, Keras API) Mobile app/game development (Flutter, Unity)

 <!--
 **triarts/triarts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.